-Projects must be submitted via the registration form by 11:59 EST Thursday, October 30, 2014.
+Projects must be submitted via the registration form.
 Please include in the registration form a description of your project (often the abstract).
 This description will be printed in the program, so it is important to write something that accurately describes your work and that you would be proud to show the public.

 * Names and any other identifying information must be removed from the uploaded submission for judging purposes.
 Submissions that include any identifying information will not be accepted.